TimothyNjau/wireframing/README.md

 - Navigation: shows how users will move through the site or application.
 - Functionality: Outlines key functionalities and interactions.
 - Content Placement: Indicates where text, images, and other content will be positioned.

+## Types of Wireframes
+There are two types of wireframes: low-fidelity and high-fidelity
+  * Low Fidelity wireframing
+   This is the most basic type of wireframing.
+It focuses on the overall structure and functionality without detailed designs.
+It can even be achieved using a pen and paper, by drawing simple sketches.
+In Figma, it's achieved by drawing basic digital layouts  in grayscale.
+UI elements and content are represented by basic shapes like squares, triangles, circles, and lines.
+  * High Fidelity wireframing
+    This is a more detailed and refined version, which is closer to the final design.
+It can also include more specific layout and design elements like colors, graphics, and font styles.
+The UI elements look realistic and might even include textures and shadows.
+    **ALX Wireframe**
+    The wireframe provided by [ALX](https://www.figma.com/design/E2BRqdPcKkrnX6hLGPto8Z/Project-Airbnb?node-id=1-2&p=f&t=msJ0EoqFU2KKRGnU-0) is a high-fidelity wireframe.
+It has a closer resemblance to the desired finished product, as it includes colors, font styles, and graphics.